 On 4 December 2018 a sweeping ruling of the European Court of Justice deemed Article 6 of Annex X of the Staff Regulations illegal.
 The said article, changed at the occasion of the 2014 Staff Regulations reform, reduced the annual leave of colleagues in Delegations to bring it in line with everyone else.
 The ruling was made on grounds of the health and safety of staff who, most times isolated in remote corners of the world, needs extra time to travel back home and rest with their family and friends.
 Continue reading 2020 Annual Leave in Delegations

 Luxembourg staff has voted for a new Local Staff Committee (LSC) and the results of the elections have been published.
-Three lists were competing for the favour of voters: Generation 2004, Union Syndicale Luxembourg (USL) and a composite list made up by 5 trade unions naming themselves “Ensemble Luxembourg” (EL).
+Three lists were competing for the favour of voters: Generation 2004, Union Syndicale Luxembourg (USL) and a composite list made up by 6 entities, one of which (RS) is already a grouping of trade unions and staff associations (OSPs) naming themselves “Ensemble Luxembourg” (EL).
 Continue reading Luxembourg has elected a new Local Staff Committee

 As you may know, Generation 2004 scored highest in the last Brussels local staff committee elections with 30% of votes.
 It was not only a big surprise to the administration, but foremost to the other trade unions.
 Despite the huge gain in votes and representativeness and due to preferential votes to smaller trade unions, G2004 did not obtain due number of seats in the Local Staff Committee Brussels (LSC).
 The new President Continue reading On the functioning of the Brussels LSC